VideologyInc/python-tflite-mobilenet-demo/README.md

 #### https://videology-inc.atlassian.net/wiki/spaces/SUD/pages/63275010/Running+AI+models+in+Python+with+Tensorflow-lite

+#### This step is very important to use git lfs to clone the repo to get large tflite model files !

 #### On camera, please use git link to clone the main branch from the repository instead of https after git lfs install.

 #### git clone git@github.com:VideologyInc/python-tflite-mobilenet-demo.git